ThinkingBeyond/BeyondAI-2024/gulalaiy-osewuike/README.md

 * How do initialization methods interact with other factors, like activation functions, optimizers and MLP Depth?
 * Can we pinpoint the best weight initialization strategies in different scenarios?

+## Setting Up the Environment

+This project includes a `requirements.txt` file that lists all the Python packages and their versions used in this project.
+You can use this file to recreate the exact environment required to run the code.

 # Methodology & Implementation

 We ran 3 main experiments to analyze the performance of Weight Initialization Methods including Zero Initialization, Random (Gaussian) Initialization, Xavier Initialization, and He Initialization.